kengho/vipnet-interface-rails/README.md

 rule= proto tcp from 192.168.0.10 to anyip:5100 pass
 ```

-You may install this app, [vipnet_interface_config](https://github.com/kengho/vipnet_interface_config) and  [vipnet_checker-rails](https://github.com/kengho/vipnet_checker-rails) on separate servers and setup checker's routes for accessips via Coordinator, but the easiest way is to put one server behind Coordinator and setup all modules there.
+You may install this app, [vipnet_interface_config](https://github.com/kengho/vipnet_interface_config) and [checker](https://github.com/kengho/vipnet_checker) on separate servers and setup checker's routes for accessips via Coordinator, but the easiest way is to put one server behind Coordinator and setup all modules there.

+### Development

+[instructions](https://gist.github.com/kengho/37f3591a525454567b454d165dbc0132) (using ruby2.3 from ppa:brightbox/ruby-ng).

 ## TODO (random order)